 Chemistry is a subject that builds on a foundation.
 You cannot understand the later topics unless you understand the earlier topics.
 For this reason, I have used the "topic mastery" model for this course.
 You cannot go on to a new topic until you have mastered the current one.
 Each topic has a quiz associated with it and you must make a score of 8 (or higher) on the quiz before you can proceed.
-You may take the quiz as many times as necessary but only the highest score will count represent somewhere between 10 minutes and an hour of lecture time in a regular course.
-You should be able to complete some topics in a few minutes but a few may take an hour or more.
+You may take the quiz as many times as necessary but only the highest score will count.